denpaio/denpaio/README.md

        $ bin/setup

+3. Install yarn if you haven't yet:

+       $ brew install yarn

+4. Install packages:

+       $ yarn install

-3. Install Foreman if you haven't yet:
+5. Install Foreman if you haven't yet:

        $ gem install foreman

-4. Start the web server:
+6. Start the web server:

        $ foreman start -f Procfile.dev

-5. Using a browser, go to `http://localhost:3000` and you'll see the home page.
+7. Using a browser, go to `http://localhost:3000` and you'll see the home page.

 ## Testing